oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_variant_links.md

 #### get_relationship

-Retrieve an ID of the configurable product
+Retrieve the ID of the configurable product for a specific variant.

 #### update_relationship